dennisschneider-ml/datasets/README.md

 # judo-datasets

-This is a plugin for the [judo](https://github.com/dennisschneider-ml/judo) project, which adds a reproducible way to preprocess datasets.
+This is a plugin for the [judo](https://github.com/dennisschneider-ml/judo) project and adds a reproducible way to preprocess datasets.

 ## Why would I want to use judo-datasets?